What to put in the further interests section of a graduate CV

 And what shouldn’t you include?
 It's best to avoid reverting to bland, clichéd information such as ‘reading’, or ‘socialising with friends’, which could be true of almost anybody and doesn't convey your skills, willingness to take responsibility and personal development.

-You might also want to think carefully about citing anything that is too political or religious or is a bit controversial – something that recruiters might have strong views about.
-How recruiters interpret applications can be very subjective and, although equal rights are applied to all graduate recruitment processes, it can be difficult to escape an employer’s unconscious bias if you state ‘lobbying for free tea from the taxpayer’ as your main diversion.
-If you do write about these types of things, concentrate on how your involvement has helped you to develop your skills: for example, lobbying for free tea could have increased your persuasive communication skills, your creative thinking and your initiative!
+You might also want to think carefully how you write about anything that could be controversial – that is, something that recruiters might have strong views about.
+How recruiters interpret applications can be very subjective and, although equal rights are applied to all graduate recruitment processes, it can be difficult to escape an employer’s unconscious bias if you state ‘lobbying for free coffee from the taxpayer’ as your main diversion.
+If and when writing about anything potentially controversial, concentrate on how your involvement has helped you to develop your skills: for example, lobbying for free coffee could have increased your persuasive communication skills, your creative thinking and your initiative!

 How do you write up your personal interests on a CV in the best way?